Get equipped and mentor confidently

 That’s why we train you and match you with a team of volunteers, so you’re not in this alone.
 You’re not responsible for resolving lifelong struggles or trauma; your job is to show up and have fun with your mentee!

-Experience a team approach that allows everyone to flourish.
+Experience our team approach that helps everyone flourish

 Each Braid team consists of one youth in foster care, three adult volunteers, and one facilitator.
 Together, each member contributes to a positive, stable environment where healing can take place.